vesavvo/Python_Ohjelmistoteema/English/Project/02_Final_Project_Assignment.md

 ## Requirements specification

-The requirement specification document describes what the final, extended flight simulator game can be used for.
+The requirement specification document describes what the final, extended flight game can be used for.
 You may use the contents and parts of the requirement specification of the preliminary project in your new requirement specification document.